dgaydukov/cert-ocpjp11/files/CompileAndRun.md

   * we add `-d {directory}` option to build proper package structure into file - java expects us that package name is corresponding to file structure
   * if your project is lacking proper folder structure `javac` would build it:
     * if you have file `App.java` declared with `package com.java.test`, compiler would create full path for compiled file with `com/java/test/App.class`
-    * it doesn't matter if your original file as `App.java` had this file structure or not, compile would create it anyway
+    * it doesn't matter if your original file as `App.java` had this file structure or not, compile would create it anyway based on the package name - Yet it's considered good practice to structure code according to package name, so your file should be `com/java/test/App.java`
 * `jar` stands for java archiver - tool to build special executable file with `.jar` extension
   * we use 3 commands: `cvf` => `--create --verbose --file`
 * `java` - tool to run `.java/.class/.jar` files